Reader’s Theater

 How to use reader's theater

 Reading aloud from a script that has been adapted from a favorite book is a fun and motivating approach to instruction in fluency and expression.
-See the lesson plan.
+(Balanced Literacy Diet: Putting Research into Practice in the Classroom)

 • Use easier scripts with fewer words for younger or struggling readers.